QuantEcon/lecture-source-py/source/rst/optgrowth_fast.rst

 Now we're ready to create our class, which will combine parameters and a method that realizes the right hand side of the Bellman equation :eq:`fpb30`.

+You will notice that, unlike in the :doc:`previous lecture <optgrowth>`, we hardwire the Cobb-Douglas production and CRRA utility specifications.

+Thus, we are losing flexibility, but we will gain substantial speed.

 .. code-block:: python3